That is, forced sharing of responsibility among employers for the employment law violations of one.

 2. With respect to horizontal employment, the interpretation surveys cases and regulations and comes up with several bulleted factors that the DOL will consider relevant in deciding whether separately owned businesses may be considered joint employers of an employee:

-• do the potential joint employers have any overlapping officers, directors, executives, or managers;
+do the potential joint employers have any overlapping officers, directors, executives,

 to both of them;